صور الصفحة

 5. The grounds of the perfeverance of the faints.
 6. The means of perfeverance.

-7. Laftly, Apply.
+7. Lastly, Apply.

 SECONDLY, I am to fhew how this perfeverance is to be understood.

 1. It is not to be understood of all who profess Chrift.
 Hypocrites may be feeming faints, and may have feeming grace, which may blaze for a while, and afterwards be quite extinguished, totally and finally loft, John vi.
 66. There are temporary believers, who continue for a while, but having no root, do wither quite away, Matth. xiii.
-21. Mere outfide Chriftians, and Chriftians in the letter, may fo apoftatize, as to lofe all and never recover.
+21. Mere outfide Chriftians, and Chriftians in the letter, may so apoftatize, as to lofe all and never recover.

 2. It is to be understood of all real faints, thofe who are endowed with faving grace.
-Those who, by virtue of regeneration, may call God their Father, as well as the church their mother, fhall abide in his fa mily, and never fall out of it, John viii.
+Those who, by virtue of regeneration, may call God their Father, as well as the church their mother, fhall abide in his family, and never fall out of it, John viii.
 35. Though the counterfeit of grace may be utterly loft, yet real grace cannot.
 We own,

 (2.)
 Saints may lofe the exercife of grace, Cant. v.
 2. Though the holy fire be not quite put out, yet it may ceafe to flame for a while; though they have fpiritual armour lying by them, they may be fo benumbed with the prevailing of corruption, that they cannot wield it.
 Wife virgins may flumber and fleep, as well as the foolish.

-(3.)
-They may lofe much of the measure of grace they have had.
+(3) They may lofe much of the measure of grace they have had.
 True grace, though it cannot die out, yet is fubject to languishing and decays in the ftrength thereof, Rev. iii.
 2. They may lofe much of their love to God and one another, Rev. ii.
 4. ; much of their former tenderness, as David's heart fmote him when he cut off the lap of Saul's garinent, but afterwards was guilty of murder and adultery; much of their liveliness in duties, Rev. iii.
 2. and fo of other graces.
 But,

 [1] Saints can never lofe grace finally, fo as never to recover it, 1 Pet. i.
 5. John vi.
-39. No doubt a child of God may ftray away from the Lord, as well as another but though a fervant may go, and never return to the house, yet a son will be fought out and brought back again, Pfal. cxix. ult.
+39. No doubt a child of God may ftray away from the Lord, as well as another but though a fervant may go, and never return to the house, yet a fon will be fought out and brought back again, Pfal. cxix. ult.
 John xiii.
-35. And the fervant abideth not in the house for ever; but the Son abideth ever.
+35% And the fervant abideth not in the house for ever; but the Son abideth ever.
 So however far the faints may go wrong, the Lord will recover them.

 [2.]
 Saints never lofe grace totally neither; they never lofe it altogether, though for ever fo fhort a while, 1 John iii.
-9. Their lamp may burn dim, but it is never quite put out; they may fall back, fall very low, fo as themfelves and others may have little hopes of their recovery, but they never fall off, never fall away, Pfal. xxxvii.
-24. Though he fall, he shall not be utterly caft down for the Lord upholdeth him with his hands
+9. Their lamp may burn dim, but it is never quite put out; they may fall back, fall very low, fo as themselves and others may have little hopes of their recovery, but they never fall off, never fall away, Pfal. xxxvii.
+24. Though he fall, he shall not be utterly caft down for the Lord upholdeth him with his hand.
+Both thefe hold true of relative grace; that is, there is no falling out of the ftate of juftification, adoption, union with Chrift, peace with God, the love of God, &c. and of inherent grace, faith, love, the fear of God, &c.

 THIRDLY, I proceed to fhew that the faints fhall perfevere to the end.
 This is evident from,

-1. The Lord's own promifes.
+1. The Lord's own promises.
 He has faid it, and will he not do it?
 John x.
 28. 29.
 Pfal. cxxv.
 I. They that trust in the Lord fhall be as mount Zion, which cannot be removed, but abideth for ever.
 It is true, they have many enemies that watch to do them mischief, X X

 VOL. II.